- Cass School District 63

 -

 Every highly effective organization has a plan for growth, improvement and continued success.
-The Cass School District 63 Board of Education set a course to establish a strategic plan to guide the work of the Board, leadership team, teachers and staff through approximately 2025.
-The Board looked to our leadership team, teachers, staff, parents and our very own Cass 63 graduates to help determine our future direction.
+The Board of Education set a course to establish a strategic plan to guide the work of the Board, leadership team, teachers and staff.
+The Vision 2025 Strategic Plan includes the three pillars shown below, with seven underlying indicators for each of the pillars.
+All of this ties to our Mission and Core Beliefs and Values, and here is a one-page Strategic Plan Summary.

 -